Gurupatil0003/DSA_Tutorial/Interploation Search/Interpolation Search.md

     = 0 + 3.5
     = 3.5

+Interpreting the result:

+The position 3.5 means that the target value (45) is estimated to be somewhere between the indices 3 and 4.
+Choosing between 4 and 5:

+Typically, you would take the floor of the result (i.e., index 3) and check the value at index 3.
+If the value at index 3 is not the target value, you would then move to the next index (index 4) to check there.

 ## Performance
 - Each iteration of the above code requires between five and six comparisons.
 On average, the interpolation search makes about log(log(n)) comparisons if the elements are uniformly distributed, where n is the